The Owl Cafe was born in San Antonio, New Mexico, one of many New Mexican towns you zip past on the freeway, not even dots on the state road map.

 This guy never sleeps and when ambulances blast past on the Interstate, his eyes simply blink.

-If he were truly wise, he would be surprised, and, never blink.
+If he were truly wise, he would never be surprised, and, never blink.